How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Tennessee.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Tennessee's elected officials:

-3. Require all tobacco retail businesses to obtain licenses, provide for and fund specific enforcement measures and establish a meaningful penalty structure for underage sales violations.
+1. Require all tobacco retail businesses to obtain licenses, provide for and fund specific enforcement measures and establish a meaningful penalty structure for underage sales violations;

-TACIR inquiries included information on the initiation of vapor product usage, the prevalence of vaping, demographic and use trends, health outcomes, enforcement of underage sales, best practices to address usage on school grounds, taxation, and access to cessation products and services.
-The Lung Association provided extensive background and information in preparation for the hearing and its resources and programs were specifically highlighted during the commission’s discussion.
+Released in 2025, the Tennessee Advisory Commission on Intergovernmental Relations (TACIR) conducted a study on the initiation of youth vapor product usage, the prevalence of vaping, demographic and use trends, health outcomes, enforcement of underage sales, best practices to address usage on school grounds, taxation, and access to cessation products and services.

-In 2025, the American Lung Association and its partners will continue working to close loopholes in the state’s smokefree law.
-The Lung Association will also continue its efforts to educate policymakers, business leaders and media on the importance of the Lung Association’s goals to prevent and reduce all tobacco use, including e-cigarettes, and to protect public health.
+Other 2026 priorities will include protecting funding for the state tobacco control program and continuing work to close loopholes in the state's smokefree law.
+The Lung Association will continue its efforts to educate policymakers, business leaders and media on the importance of the Lung Association's goals to prevent and reduce all tobacco use, including e-cigarettes.

 Tennessee Facts